-Ally also utilizes RSUs for a portion of the NEOs' long-term equity-based incentives.
-While RSUs do not have explicit performance-based conditions, the ultimate value realized from the RSUs depends on the share price in the future after the awards vest and the shares are sold.
-The RSUs are subject to time-based vesting and will vest and settle in shares of three equal annual installments on the first, second, and third anniversaries of the date of grant.
-Any dividends over the vesting period will be accumulated and paid at settlement.
+The RSUs granted to our NEOs do not have explicit performance-based conditions, but their ultimate value depends on the share price in the future after the awards vest and the shares are sold.
+The RSUs vest and settle in shares in three equal installments on the first, second, and third anniversaries of the date of grant.
+Any dividends over the vesting period are accumulated and paid at the time of settlement.